helmetjs/helmet/README.md

 This middleware takes no options.

-If you're using Express, this middleware will work, but you should use `app.disable("x-powered-by")` instead.
+If you're using Express, this middleware will work, but otherwise, you should use `app.disable("x-powered-by")`.

 Examples: